changeworld/azure-docs.ja-jp/articles/virtual-machines/virtual-machines-linux-cli-ps-findimage.md

 <properties
-   pageTitle="Azure CLI を使用した Linux VM イメージの選択 |Microsoft Azure" description="リソース マネージャー デプロイ モデルで Linux 仮想マシンを作成するときに、イメージの発行元、プラン、および SKU を決定する方法について説明します。" services="virtual-machines-linux" documentationCenter="" authors="squillace"
+   pageTitle="Select Linux VM images with the Azure  CLI | Microsoft Azure" description="Learn how to determine the publisher, offer, and SKU for images when creating a Linux virtual machine with the Resource Manager deployment model." services="virtual-machines-linux" documentationCenter="" authors="squillace"